 If you want to really be frugal, you can put together your entire budget in a spreadsheet, and if you have a free Google sheets account, you can do it without spending a penny.

 If you have a PC you may already have Microsoft’s Excel pre-installed, but if you don’t you can get a free month, buy it for $70 for the year or $6.99 per month.
-Microsoft also has a “teams” app that is free and comes with a web-based spreadsheet that is similar to Google Sheets.
+Microsoft also has a free “teams” app and comes with a web-based spreadsheet similar to Google Sheets.
 Apple computers and iOS devices come with Numbers, the Steve Jobs version of a spreadsheet.
 For the sake of this exercise, we’ll stick with Google Sheets.

 There are several pre-made budget templates available through Google Sheets, and you can download more for free from Google’s Chrome web store.
 If you want to use the built-in Sheets template, you open a new Sheet from your Google drive, hover over the arrow to the right, and choose “From a template.”